model-checking/kani-vscode-extension/docs/troubleshooting.md

 ### Output seems unexpected

-Some times it the output seems unexpected, it might because an old result is cached in.
+If the output seems unexpected, it might be because of an old result cached in.
 It helps to run `cargo clean` and re-running the harness.

 ### Screen seems frozen